tedbrunell/HowsMySalute/README.md

 If you want to build this as a Podman container, a Dockerfile is included.
 Run the following commands to build and run the container:
 ```
-$ podman build --no-cache --format docker -t salute .
+$ podman build --layers=false -t howsmysalute .
-$ podman run -it --device /dev/video0 -p 8080:8080 -d localhost/salute app.py
+$ podman run -it --device /dev/video0 -p 8080:8080 -d localhost/howsmysalute
 ```

-Open the URL that is displayed on the screen to see the mirrored image of yourself.
+Open a browser to http://localhost:8080 to see the mirrored image of yourself.
 See if you can hold the salute for 3-5 seconds.